-Attendance must be reported at the end of each month, no later than the 5th of the following month.
-This requirement protects your child from truancy allegations.
-The board of education may request attendance data from PRS as often as once per month.
-Attendance forms must show attendance of at least 172 days per school year to satisfy Colorado law.
+This requirement protects your child from truancy allegations and protects all students in the school by demonstrating that PRS students receive the number of days of instruction required by the law.
+The board of education may request attendance data from PRS as often as once per month. (ref.
+22-1-114).
+Attendance forms must show attendance of at least 172 days per school year (pro-rated if enrolling mid-year) to satisfy Colorado law.